-In the past she has blogged for Manchester Literature Festival and had work short-listed in a Writing Magazine competition.
+In the past she has blogged for Manchester Literature Festival and had work short-listed in Writing Magazine competitions.
 In May 2015 she had her first short story published in Woman’s Weekly Fiction Special.
-She is currently an active committee member and Festival Secretary for Huddersfield Literature Festival.
+She is currently an active committee member for Huddersfield Literature Festival,where she used to be Festival Secretary.
+She recently published her first short story Ebook – The Memorial Tree – and has a story included in a Comma Press Publication, Finesse: Short Stories by Manchester Writers.

 She can also read ancient Egyptian hieroglyphs.